HL7/US-Core/input/pagecontent/conformance-expectations.md

 #### Profile Support + Interaction Support

-Systems may deploy, and support one or more US Core Profiles to represent clinical information *and* the US Core interactions to access the information.
+Systems may deploy, and support, one or more US Core Profiles to represent clinical information *and* the US Core interactions to access the information.
 Systems that implement *both* can claim conformance to US Core Profile content structure *and* the RESTful interactions defined for it.
 This is done by implementing all or parts of the USCore CapabilityStatement into their capabilities.

 A server that certifies to the [21st Century Cures Act for accessing patient data] must implement all components in the USCDI and the US Core CapabilityStatement.